webwurst/timoni/docs/controller/specs.md

 the Project's CUE definition and all the bundle and runtime files referenced by it.

 The `runtime.timoni.sh` annotations can be used to set runtime values that are automatically injected into the Project's bundles.
-Thus enabling the same Project to be deployed to multiple clusters while using different values for each cluster.
+Thus enabling the Project's source code to target multiple clusters while using different values for each cluster.

 ## Project structure